 One license number for all locations -- location numbers identify each separate location.

 Multiple license number for all locations -- the license number will correspond with a unique location number.

 Once licensed, if a business is closed or moved to a new location, the unique location number for that business will no longer be valid.
 ADOR will assign a new location number to a business if that business is moved to a new location.
 If a new expansion or location is opened for a business, the new location will be issued a new location number.

-There are three ways to apply for a TPT license, which includes the following:
+There are four ways to apply for a TPT license, which includes the following:

 1600 W. Monroe

 Phoenix, AZ 85007

 55 N. Center

 Mesa, AZ 85201

 - Tucson Office